chloroken/HunleffTimerLite/README.md

 A keybound activated timer that tracks Hunleff's attack style cycle.
 Requires AutoHotKey to function.

-DIRECTIONS

-	• Run the script with administrator privileges.

-	• Default keybinds are: [F5] to start, [F6] to reset.

-		• Check for conflicts in default Settings -> Controls!

-		• Check for conflicts with "Key Remapping" Runelite plugin!
+DIRECTIONS:

+	1) Ensure AutoHotKey is installed.

+	2) Download and run the hunleff.ahk script as admin.

-	• Activate the script the same tick as you first get hit (or splashed).
+	3) Activate the script with [F5] as you first get hit (or splashed).

+	4) Reset the script with [F6] when finished.

 NOTES:

-- No trample functionality so...don't get trampled.
-If you need it badly, DM me on twitter @chloroken.
+- Default keybinds are `F5` and `F6` — check for conflicts: `Settings -> Controls` and Runelite's `Key Remapper` plugin

+- No trample functionality — you'll need to reset (F6) and reactivate (F5) the plugin when Hunleff switches to ranged.

 - Although the script inputs no commands and shouldn't break ToS, use at your own risk!